 One part of this increase is £2.6 billion which has been allocated to Innovate UK programmes over the Spending Review period.
 Funding for the nine ‘Catapults’, the technology and innovation centres established by Innovate UK, will increase by 35% (to £1.6 billion).

-In addition to this, government is extending the Made Smarter programme to the East Midlands.
+In addition to this, government extended the Made Smarter programme to the East Midlands.
 This is intended to help SME manufacturers boost productivity via advanced digital technology.

 Reforms to R&D tax credits and expenditure credits

 Slightly more surprisingly, the Chancellor announced new measures to reform R&D tax credits and expenditure credits, making them less likely to be targeted by fraud.
-These come on top of the reforms that are already being introduced in April 2023.
+T

-The key R&D tax changes from 1st April 2023 are as follows:
+The key R&D tax changes which took place from 1st April 2023 are as follows:

-• The Research and Development Expenditure Credit (RDEC) will increase from 13% to 20%
+• The Research and Development Expenditure Credit (RDEC) increased from 13% to 20%

-• The SME additional deduction will decrease from 130% to 86%
+• The SME additional deduction decreased from 130% to 86%

 Unfortunately, these changes will result in 30% less tax benefit being available to businesses.
 This will hit many SMEs particularly hard.